wanx-troopers/wanx-troopers.github.io/timeline.md

 # News

+2025.11.20 Community is experimenting with Facebook's [SAM3](auxiliary.md#sam3) segmentation/depth map model

+2025.11.20 New LoRa-s to supply subjects/objects and background all in 1st from for Wan 2.2 I2V: [FFGO](wan-i2v-tricks.md#ffgo)

 2025.11.16 Kijai implemented [TimeToMove](wan-i2v-tricks.md#timetomove) mockup in wrapper

 2025.11.16 Community is exploring [PainterI2V](wan-i2v-tricks.md#painteri2v) and [PainterLongVideo](wan-i2v-tricks.md#painterlongvideo) nodes for more dynamic and longer generations with Wan 2.2 I2V